Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Methods

 \paragraph{Mobility dataset by TimeGeo simulation.} TimeGeo is a mechanistic modeling framework designed to simulate mobility trajectories using passive datasets with mostly sparse traces of individuals \cite{jiang2016timegeo}.
 It employs a time-inhomogeneous Markov chain to model temporal choices and a rank-based exploration and preferential return (r-EPR) model to capture spatial decisions.
 The framework is parameterized by individual-specific parameters, including a weekly home-based tour number, a dwell rate, and a burst rate, supplemented by a global preferential return and exploration rate, and the rank selection probability.
 Individual-specific parameters are determined to maximize the likelihood of reproducing observed trajectories from each individual's call detail records (CDR).
 In contrast, global parameters are estimated from the aggregated population data, addressing the limitations of sparse individual observations.
 More details can be found in the original paper \cite{jiang2016timegeo}.

 In this study, the mobility simulation is based on a 6-week long CDR dataset from around 1.39 million users in the Bay area\footnote{While the San Francisco Bay Area is commonly defined to include 9 counties: Alameda, Contra Costa, Marin, Napa, San Mateo, Santa Clara, Solano, Sonoma, and San Francisco, our dataset only contains the lower six, excluding Sonoma, Napa, and Solano.}.
-We first filter active users with sufficient data for reliable mobility pattern extraction based on certain criteria, estimate the TimeGeo model parameters for them, and then apply an expansion procedure to scale them to represent the total population within each geographic entity.
+Active users with sufficient data for reliable mobility-pattern extraction are first filtered according to predefined criteria; TimeGeo model parameters are then estimated for these users, followed by an expansion procedure to represent the total population within each geographic entity.
 For each simulated user, their one-week of trajectories are generated by TimeGeo.
+This expansion preserves important heterogeneity in general mobility behavior through individual-specific TimeGeo parameters and the commuter/non-commuter distinction.
+However, we should note that it does not explicitly enforce subgroup-level fidelity by race, detailed occupation, or household income.
 The TimeGeo framework has been validated with National Household Travel Survey (NHTS) data based on the distributions of stay duration, trip distances, number of visited locations, departure times, mofits, and city-level origin-destination (OD) trips \cite{jiang2016timegeo, xu2018planning}.
 The same simulated Bay area mobility dataset has been used for EV relevant research in \cite{xu2018planning, wu2024planning} among others.
 In this study, we adopt extra postprocessing on the generated trajectories to reflect more accurate stay durations.
 The main step is to compute the travel time via routing algorithms, which was not explicitly modeled in the original TimeGeo.
 Detailed procedures are described in \hyperref[sec:appex_B]{Appendix B}.
 We refer to the processed dataset as ``TimeGeo data'' hereafter.

 \paragraph{Public EVCS dataset.}

 Public EVCS information is obtained from the United States Department of Energy's Alternative Fuels Data Center (AFDC) \cite{us_department_of_energy_2024}, accessed in June 2024.
 AFDC maintains a repository of EVCS information including locations, charger types and numbers, charging networks, open dates and operation status, accessibility and prices, etc.